 - the level of damage to national security, public interests, organisations where the data is tampered with, destroyed, leaked, or illegally obtained or used.

 For data identified as important data, a specific catalogue shall be formulated by each region and department.
-Regional and department shall determine and grade important data accordingly to the relevant industry and areas and establish stricter data protection obligations.
-Equally, national security data, the lifelines of the national economy, people’s key livelihood, and major public interests shall be classified as core data and subject to a stricter management system.
+Regional and departments shall determine and grade important data accordingly to the relevant industry and areas.
+And establish stricter data protection obligations.
+Equally, national security data, the lifelines of the national economy, people’s key livelihood.
+And major public interests shall be classified as core data and subject to a stricter management system.

 Data Security Protection Obligations

-Although obligations are dependent on the type of data handled, we recommend companies appoint specific personnel or management to supervise the data management and ensure policies are correctly implemented.
-Moreover,
+We recommend companies appoint specific personnel or management to supervise the data management.

 For all companies conducting data handling activities, the Data Security Law stipulates the following obligations:

 - establish and perfect a data security management system across the entire workflow;